-The following table shows, as of April 1, 2021, the amount of our common stock beneficially owned by our directors and named executive officers individually and as a group.
+The following table shows, as of April 1, 2022, the amount of our common stock beneficially owned by our directors and named executive officers individually and as a group.
 Each person named in the table has sole voting and investment power with respect to all of the shares of our common stock shown as beneficially owned by such person.
 The address of each named person is c/o Iroquois Valley Farmland REIT, PBC, P.O.
 Box 5850, Evanston, Illinois 60204.
 No common shares beneficially owned by any director or executive officer have been pledged as security for a loan.

 Officers and Directors Shares (1) % Ownership

-Dr. Stephen Rivard 2,026 2.27%
+Dr. Stephen Rivard 1,711 1.54%

-David Miller (2) 1,446 1.62%
+David Miller (2) 1,371 1.23%

-Arnold Lau 500 0.56%
+Arnold Lau 500 0.45%

-Dorothy Burlin 34 0.04%
+Dorothy Burlin 34 0.03%

-Sally Dodge 37 0.04%
+Joseph Mantoan 25 0.02%

-Joseph Mantoan 25 0.03%
+Dr. Anna Jones-Crabtree 17 0.02%

-All officers and directors as a group (2) 4,068 4.56%
+All officers and directors as a group (2) 3,658 3.29%

-- (1) Percentage of beneficial ownership is based upon 89,441.77 shares of Iroquois Valley REIT's common stock outstanding as of April 1, 2021.
+- (1) Percentage of beneficial ownership is based upon 111,258.54 shares of Iroquois Valley REIT's common stock outstanding as of April 1, 2022.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Shares of common stock subject to options and warrants currently exercisable or convertible, or exercisable or convertible within 60 days, are deemed outstanding for determining the number of shares beneficially owned and for computing the percentage ownership of the person holding such options, but are not deemed outstanding for computing the percentage ownership of any other person.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them. - (2) Shares owned by Mr. Miller, as well as total shares of all officers and directors as a group, have been amended to include ownership of options to purchase common stock held by these individuals, in compliance with the SEC's definition of beneficial ownership (described in footnote 1 above).
-As of April 1st, 2021, Mr. Miller owned options to purchase 600 shares of common stock.
+Under these rules, more than one person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them. - (2) Shares owned by Mr. Miller, as well as total shares of all officers and directors as a group, include ownership of options to purchase common stock held by these individuals, in compliance with the SEC's definition of beneficial ownership (described in footnote 1 above).
+As of April 1st, 2022, Mr. Miller owned options to purchase 600 shares of common stock.
 For details on the terms of these options, including applicable expiration dates and strike prices, see "Management Compensation."

-The following table shows, as of April 1, 2021, the identities of and amount of our common stock held by those persons known to us to be the beneficial owners of 5% or more of our common stock.
+The following table shows, as of April 1, 2022, the identities of and amount of our common stock held by those persons known to us to be the beneficial owners of 5% or more of our common stock.

-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Common Stock Peterffy Foundation Christopher Upzen, Secretary 777 S. Flager Dr. E. Tower No. 1001 West Palm Beach, FL 33401 Direct Ownership of 8,051.09 Shares 9.0%
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Common Stock SPARTA24 LTD Alon Gonen, Principal 29 Hatamar Street Ein Ayala, Israel 3082500 Direct Ownership of 9,842.97 Shares 8.85% Common Stock Peterffy Foundation Christopher Upzen, Secretary 777 S. Flager Dr. Direct Ownership of 8,086.40 Shares 7.27%

-1 1 Common Stock DCS Irrevocable Trust Diana Singleton, Trustee 303 North Glenoaks Blvd.
-Burbank, CA 91502 Direct Ownership of 6,900 Shares 7.7%
+E. Tower No. 1001 West Palm Beach, FL 33401 Common Stock DCS Irrevocable Trust Diana Singleton, Trustee 303 North Glenoaks Blvd.
+Burbank, CA 91502 Direct Ownership of 6,900 Shares 6.20%